Status post corneal transplant

 The VA rates Status post corneal transplant under Diagnostic Code (DC) 6036, governed by 38 CFR 38 CFR § 4.79.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Status post corneal transplant qualify for TDIU (Total Disability Individual Unemployability)?
+Can Status post corneal transplant qualify for TDIU?

-What evidence do I need to establish service connection for Status post corneal transplant?
+What evidence supports a higher rating for Status post corneal transplant?

-What is the C&P exam like for Status post corneal transplant?
+What happens at the C&P exam for Status post corneal transplant?

 Get a Personalized Rating Analysis